 Our very popular outdoor community markets are a big part of Western Montana’s charm, and they provide the perfect opportunity to explore our lively small towns.
 Imagine strolling through a farmers market on a warm summer morning, coffee carts and baked goods in abundance, fresh produce, locally sourced food, and locally-made arts and crafts like pottery, paintings, jewelry, woodcarvings and more for sale.
 You’re likely to find our beloved huckleberries and Flathead cherries for sale here, too.
 Glacier Country’s market scene boast gatherings big and small, each one truly unique.
 Head to a farmers market for a quintessentially Western Montana experience, and take the time to talk with locals—these vendors are some of the friendliest folks around.

 Pro-Tip: Look for the Dixon Melon truck.
 The best melons in Montana are a market favorite from this vendor, serving up honeydews, crenshaws and cantaloupes right from the truck.

 July 15, 2019

-Related: Alberton, Arlee, Bigfork, Columbia Falls, Cut Bank, Darby, Dixon, Eureka, Events, Family Fun, Farmers Market, Flathead Valley, Florence, Food, Hamilton, Kalispell, Libby, Missoula, Noxon, Plains, Polson, Seeley Lake, Stevensville, Summer, Superior, Trout Creek, Troy, West Glacier, Whitefish
+Related: Alberton, Arlee, Bigfork, Columbia Falls, Cut Bank, Darby, Dixon, Eureka, Events, Family Fun, Farmers Market, Flathead Corridor, Florence, Food, Hamilton, Kalispell, Libby, Missoula, Noxon, Plains, Polson, Seeley Lake, Stevensville, Summer Fun, Superior, Trout Creek, Troy, West Glacier, Whitefish